bitnami/charts/bitnami/drupal/README.md

 <!--- app-name: Drupal -->

-# Bitnami package for Drupal
+# Bitnami Secure Images Helm chart for Drupal

 Drupal is one of the most versatile open source content management systems in the world.
 It is pre-configured with the Ctools and Views modules, Drush and Let's Encrypt auto-configuration support.